derrumbe/Ruse/README.md

 Installation to device is left as an excercise for the reader.

 ## Release History
+* 0.2 (in Progress):
+   * Redesign of interface to make it more consumer friendly
 * 0.1
    * Android code checking in (finally)
 * 0.0.1